 By Nathan Reynoso, Crude Accountability Communications Assistant

-On November 5th, U.S. citizens will cast their ballot, and the never-ending presidential race will finally cease.
+On November 5th, U.S. citizens will cast their ballot, and the never-ending presidential race will finally come to a close.
 This election is close, teetering on a knife-edge, and it will likely take several days until a winner is called.
 Though some states are witnessing record-breaking early voting numbers, many Americans are not voting.
 In the most consequential election of this nation’s history, the constitutional right to vote is not just a privilege.
 It is a civic responsibility.

 At Crude Accountability, we witness first-hand the disenfranchisement and suppression of the people’s voices in Eurasia.
 Last year, Turkmenistan held elections without any real opposition to President Serdar Berdymukhamedov’s grip on power.
 Despite the lack of long lines or signs of much activity at polling stations, the Central Elections Commission chief claimed that turnout was 91.12% out of almost 3.5 million eligible voters.
 Turkmenistan has not held a free and fair election since it became an independent state in 1991.
 The Turkmenistani people are not only denied the opportunity to choose a candidate to represent them, but they are suffocated by Berdymukhamedov’s regime.